DJDanl/cpp-docs.pt-br/docs/standard-library/char-traits-wchar-t-struct.md

 ## <a name="remarks"></a>Comentários

-A especialização permite que a struct aproveite funções de biblioteca que manipulam objetos desse tipo de **wchar_t**.
+A especialização permite que a estrutura Aproveite as funções de biblioteca que manipulam objetos desse tipo **wchar_t**.

 ## <a name="requirements"></a>Requisitos